kwonus/AV-Engine/README.md

 - complete support for dual lexicons
 - rich command/search language via the Pinshot-Blue library and its PEG grammar, conforming to the [Quelle specification](https://github.com/kwonus/Quelle/blob/main/Quelle-AVX.md).
 - object-model representations of AVX dialect of the Quelle grammar via the Blueprint-Blue library
-- AV-Engine library glues it all together, while also exposing public methods of dependent dotnet assemblies
+- AV-Engine library glues it all together

 ### Deeper Context